Tribune Tower

 The Tribune Tower is a 463 ft, 36-floor neo-Gothic skyscraper located at 435 North Michigan Avenue in Chicago, Illinois, United States.
-Built between 1923 and 1925, the international design competition for the tower became a historic event in 20th-century architecture.
+The early 1920s international design competition for the tower became a historic event in 20th-century architecture.
+Built for Chicago Tribune owner Robert R. McCormick, since 2018 it has been converted into luxury residences and in 2023 won a Driehaus Prize for architectural preservation and adaptive reuse from Landmarks Illinois.

-The tower was the home of the Chicago Tribune, Tribune Media, Tribune Broadcasting, and Tribune Publishing.
-WGN Radio (720 kHz) originated broadcasts from the building until moving to 303 Wacker Drive in June 2018.
-The last WGN Radio broadcast left from the Tribune Tower on June 18, 2018.
-The ground level formerly housed the large restaurant Howells & Hood (named for the building's architects), now closed, whose patio overlooked nearby Pioneer Court and Michigan Avenue.
+The tower was the home of the Tribune and the related Tribune Media, Tribune Broadcasting, and Tribune Publishing.
+WGN Radio (720 kHz) originated broadcasts from the building until June 18, 2018.
 CNN's Chicago bureau was also located in the building.
 It is listed as a Chicago Landmark and is a contributing property to the Michigan–Wacker Historic District.
-The original Tribune Tower was built in 1868, but was destroyed in the Great Chicago Fire in 1871.
+One of its predecessors, the first "Tribune Tower", had been built in 1868 and was destroyed in the Great Chicago Fire of 1871.